Click Here for Our Recommended Antivirus for Your Device

 Appellate courts are basically known as courts of appeal and review cases that have already been heard in the Trial courts.
 They do again take into consideration the already heard witnesses and evidence but review the judgement made by the Trial court.

-The Appellate courts are available for both state and federal level cases and matters.
+The Appellate courts are available for both state and federal-level cases and matters.
 The Appellate courts also see whether the Trial court has correctly applied the course of law.

 The second one allows the court to hear the witnesses again and also supplement their testimony by taking into consideration the additional evidence.
-The third type of review is based on the set of written records.
+The third type of review is based on a set of written records.

 The reviewing court does take into consideration any pieces of evidence but reviews only the judgement passed by the Trial court.